Pietro Baccolo

-Pietro Baccolo (born 21 June 1990) is an Italian professional footballer who plays for Clodiense as a midfielder.
+Pietro Baccolo (born 21 June 1990) is an Italian professional football manager and former professional player.

 Career

+Player

 Born in Brescia, Lombardy, Baccolo started his career at Veneto side Padova.

-Parma

 In January 2010, he was signed by Serie A club Parma in co-ownership deal as part of the deal that Daniele Vantaggiato went to the opposite direction.
 The deal of Vantaggiato was the registration rights of Baccolo plus €1 million cash.
 Both club also retained the 50% registration rights.
 Half of Baccolo's rights was valued for €1.5 million and Vantaggiato for €2.5 million at that time,. made both club mutually had a selling profit despite transfer spending increased.
 However the transfer fee would amortize over the contract length instead (4 1/2-year for Baccolo, €666,667 a year).
 Combined with the cost and profit, the transfer made both clubs had a positive net effect in the first season and followed by a negative effect (amortization) in the second year.

 He wore no.16 of Parma's first team.
 However Baccolo was unable to prove his "market" value.

 On 21 July 2010, he was loaned to South Tyrol.
 Parma also subsidized the South Tyrol-based side premi di valorizzazione €96,000.